run-ai/docs/docs/platform-admin/workloads/assets/environments.md

 3. Click __SAVE ENVIRONMENT__

 !!!
 Note
-    The already bound workload that is using this asset will not be affected.
+    * The already bound workload that is using this asset will not be affected.
+    * llm-server and chatbot-ui environments cannot be edited.

 ## Copying an environment